 “Above all, always be capable of feeling deeply any injustice committed against anyone, anywhere in the world.”

-The preferable way to reach me is via e-mail.v.atlidakis -*at- gmail -*dot- com
+The preferable way of reaching me is via e-mail.v.atlidakis -*at- gmail -*dot- com